jadore801120/attention-is-all-you-need-pytorch/README.md

   - Attention weight plot.
 ---
 # Acknowledgement
+- The byte pair encoding parts are borrowed from [subword-nmt](https://github.com/rsennrich/subword-nmt/).
 - The project structure, some scripts and the dataset preprocessing steps are heavily borrowed from [OpenNMT/OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
 - Thanks for the suggestions from @srush, @iamalbert and @ZiJianZhao.